adil1508/adil1508.github.io/README.md

 ## Version Changelog

 * 15 Jan, 2019
+0.112 -> 0.113
+Added 'About me' section.
+Integrated contact section into here

+* 15 Jan, 2019
 0.111 -> 0.112
 Added in projects and finished structure for the home page